 Full-time Program Schedule and Structure

 The structure of our program necessitates that full time students begin their course of study in the fall semester.

-- An additional 15 credit hours are required, and up to 6 of those credits hours may be taken outside of the Department of Communication in a related area of study with permission of the Director of Graduate Studies.
+Up to six of the elective credit hours may be taken outside of the Department of Communication in a related area of study with permission of the Director of Graduate Studies.

 Students must enroll in the Communication Colloquium series every semester they are enrolled in coursework for a total of up to four semesters.

 Graduate Funding Policy